History of Beltola: Brief history of Beltola

 According to legend Beltola was located in the entrance of the old city of Guwahati where the famous temple of Kamakhya is situated, the Ganesh deity at the Ganesh temple in Ganeshguri, serves as a gatekeeper.
-Therefore, the Ganesh temple may be as ancient as Kamakhya temple.
+Therefore, the Ganesh temple may be as ancient as the Kamakhya temple.
 This theory was inspired by the mythical story of Ganesha guarding the entrance of the house, while his mother Devi Parvati was bathing.

+The region was ruled by a chief who styled himself as Herambadhipati (Heramba is another name for Ganesha) in the late 16th century.
+An inscription mentions that the ruler named Dununtrarāi donated a tank in Pragjyotishpura in the year 1577 A.D.
+Early inhabitants of Beltola consisted mostly of Garos, Karbis, Lalungs, Rabha and Koch-Kachari, while small numbers of Manipuris, Kalitas and Muslims in Beltola are settlers of later periods.